-Mandated Reporting is addressed more specifically below in Section VI(B).
+Mandated Reporting is addressed more specifically above in Section V(B).

-X. TIME LIMITS ON REPORTING
+IX.
+TIME LIMITS ON REPORTING

 There is no time limitation on providing notice/reports to the Director of OECR/Title IX Coordinator or filing Formal Complaints.
 However, if the Respondent is no longer subject to the University's jurisdiction (e.g. is not enrolled as a student at, or employed by, the University) and/or significant time has passed, the ability to investigate, respond, and provide remedies may be more limited or impossible.